Market Square Heroes: Production

 The record was produced by Dave Hitchcock, who had also produced the Genesis album Foxtrot with "Supper's Ready" on it.
 Hitchcock was also contracted to produce Marillion's upcoming debut album, but was heavily injured in a car accident when he drove home in a state of physical exhaustion after finishing work on the single.
 EMI used this occasion to convince the band to replace him with Nick Tauber, a more "modern" producer best known for his work with Toyah.

 Cover art

 The cover art was designed by Mark Wilkinson, who went on to create all Marillion artwork until 1988 and most of Fish's solo artwork after that.
 The cover introduced two distinctive visual elements that would identify the band in the years to come: the figure of the "Jester" and the logo, designed by Jo Mirowski.

 Variations

 The radio edit replaces the line "I am your Antichrist" with "I am your battle priest".

-A limited edition (2,500 copies) picture disk of the 12" for "Market Square Heroes" was available through an offer made by The Web, Marillion's fan club.